psychotimmy/PascalBigIntegers/README.md

 output is selected in the compiler, otherwise it is likely any non-trivial program will run out of space.

-To use the library and test programs unaltered under Free Pascal 3.0.4 (for example, on a Raspberry Pi), use the -Mtp compiler flag - for example, **fpc -Mtp BigPrime.pas**
+To compile the library and test programs unaltered under Free Pascal 3.0.4 and 3.2 (for example, on a Raspberry Pi using Buster or Bullseye), use the -Mtp compiler flag.

+For example, **fpc -Mtp BigPrime.pas**

 ## Test programs